Apple TV+ Gets Rights to Weekly MLB Doubleheader - The TV Answer Man!

 Apple today finally become a player in live sports by announcing that Apple TV+ will offer an exclusive weekly Friday night doubleheader of Major League Baseball games this season.
-The games will not be broadcast anywhere else, including the teams’ regional sports channels.
+The games will not be broadcast anywhere else, including the teams’ regional sports channels or MLB.TV.

 The technology giant made the announcement today during a press event.